Skip to Content

 Ayres’s Hawk-Eagle

 The Ayres’s Hawk-Eagle (Hieraaetus ayresii) is a distinctive bird of prey known for its compact, powerful build and striking black-and-white plumage.
 The underparts and underwing feathers showcase heavy black markings, making it unmistakable in flight against other hawk-eagles.
 Adults bear a small crest and have yellow eyes, a gray beak tipped black, and a white throat.
-Their habitat primarily encompasses thick woodlands and forests, where they soar frequently searching for prey.
+Their habitat primarily encompasses thick woodlands and forests, where they soar frequently, searching for prey.

 They hold a relationship with species such as the Booted Eagle (Aquila pennata) and Little Eagle (Aquila morphnoides), with genetic studies indicating Wahlberg’s Eagle (Aquila wahlbergi) as a close relative.
-Conservation efforts emphasize protection of their natural habitat to ensure the species’ survival, as they fulfill an essential role in the ecosystem by controlling populations of small mammals, birds, and reptiles.
+Conservation efforts emphasize the protection of their natural habitat to ensure the species’ survival, as they fulfill an essential role in the ecosystem by controlling populations of small mammals, birds, and reptiles.

 Ornate Hawk-Eagle